nickovs/nickovs.github.io/_posts/2018-05-09-easier-python-paths.md

 sub_file = path / "subdir" / "file2"
 {% endhighlight %}

-I think this might be the most udeful three lines of code I've written in a while!
+I think this might be the most useful three lines of code I've written in a while!